Call For Papers

 Submission platform

-Please submit your papers on Easychair (the URL will be communicated a few weeks before the system opens) by the submission deadline.
+Please submit your papers on Easychair (the URL will be communicated early January 2025) by the submission deadline.

 Contribution type and areas